 Classic bobber fishing is my go to method for fishing tight clear water like the upper trinity river or slow, deep swirling waters were salmon hold up.

 First let’s talk about how I do this.
+Salmon, Steelhead & Bobbers.

 When casting from the bank I cast above the water I want to drift pointing my rod tip at the bobber as it goes by.
 When it passes I open my bail so not to tighten the line and pull it (the bobber) out of the seem.
 Remember you must have your line up stream of your bobber once it has passed you and is making it’s way down stream.
 The technique for this is called mending.
 To mend properly you must have at least a 9′ rod and braided or floating line.
 Use the rod tip to make a circular motion up stream of your bobber moving your line above your bobber at all times.
 Once your bobber is down stream of you and your line is above watch the angle of your float(bobber) it should be straight up and down.
 A float angling up stream may indicate you need more weight.
-A float angeling down stream may be a indacation you are catching bottom and your stop will need to be adjusted.
-I will leave my bail open and let it go as far as I can see it once that bobber goes under I put the rod tip in the air and start realing!
+A float angling down stream may be a indication you are catching bottom and your stop will need to be adjusted.
+I will leave my bail open and let it go as far as I can see it once that bobber goes under I put the rod tip in the air and start reeling!

 I always like a high quality bobber and an inline weight.
 I run a 3 foot leader some times with a split shot some times with out.
 Every stretch of water will require your bobber stop to be moved up or down depending on depth.
 The only difference for me between salmon and steelhead head is leaders and hook size.
 The set up is exactly the same.
 This technique is very important for small rivers or clear water.
 It allows you to float your gear through holding fish with out making a large commotion in the water as well as adjust your depth with ease.
-I hope this has been helpful on your quest to catch more fish with less headache.
+I hope this has been helpful on your quest to catch more Salmon and Steelhead with less headache.